MaskingTechnology/jitar/examples/concepts/construction/README.md

 This example demonstrates how to construct and deconstruct a Jitar application.

-The application creates and filles a database before the server starts.
+The application creates and fills a database before the server starts.
-When the application gest shut down, the database gets cleared.
+When the application gets shut down, the database gets cleared.

 ## Project setup

 **Functions**

-* sayHello (`src/getData.ts`)
+* getData (`src/getData.ts`)

 **Segments**